-Splitting Your Fare means that instead of buying one ticket for your whole journey, you purchase tickets for two parts.
+Splitting Your Fare means that you purchase tickets for two parts instead of buying one ticket for your whole journey.
 For example, if you're travelling from Manchester Piccadilly to Edinburgh, you would purchase a ticket from Manchester Piccadilly to Chorley and then from Chorley to Edinburgh.

 When we checked the cheapest standard ticket from Manchester Piccadilly to Edinburgh was £59.90

-The total cost of tickets from Manchester Piccadilly to Chorley and then from Chorley to Edinburgh was £42.90, a saving of £17.00.
+The total cost of tickets from Manchester Piccadilly to Chorley and then from Chorley to Edinburgh was £42.90, saving £17.00.